AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 -  Support configurable base policy for user profiles

--  REST API to change a VPN user’s profile
+-  API to change a VPN user’s profile

 UserConnect-050915
 ==================